 In a low-protein weight loss program, muscle tissues break down, leading to sagging skin.
 Pre-sleep protein drinks can prevent skin from sagging, often seen as a side effect of weight loss.

-Drinking a protein shake before bed promotes sleep by pushing the amino-acid tryptophan into your system.
+One idea is that drinking a protein shake before bed can potentially promote sleep by pushing the amino-acid tryptophan into your system.
 Tryptophan enhances the production of the happy hormone serotonin and the sleep-inducing hormone melatonin.
 You can mix your protein powder in milk, yogurt, or soy milk, all rich sources of tryptophan.

 In the deep sleep NREM (Non-Rapid Eye Movement) stage, your brain releases Human Growth Hormone (HGH) into the bloodstream.
 This hormone promotes blood flow to the muscles, improving tissue repair and regeneration.